AJYI/FabflixProject/README.md

 Although this project has not been completed even after using the 24 hr grace period, our group contribution was still 50-50.
 Currently the parts that are NOT WORKING is pagination with N results, and adding into shopping cart (However, most of the shpping cart is implemented).

 ### Each member's contribution to Project 3
+For contribution, both members contributed 50-50, with tasks being worked on together.

 ### Project 3 Queries W/ Prepared Statements